systemd/systemd/docs/ENVIRONMENT.md

   `/etc/integritytab`.
 Only useful for debugging.
 Currently only supported by `systemd-integritysetup-generator`.

-* `$SYSTEMD_INTEGRITYSETUPBIN` — if set, use this path instead of `/usr/sbin/integritysetup`.
-Useful for debugging or if binary in non-standard location.
-Currently only supported by `systemd-integritysetup-generator`.

 * `$SYSTEMD_VERITYTAB` — if set, use this path instead of `/etc/veritytab`.
 Only useful for debugging.
 Currently only supported by `systemd-veritysetup-generator`.